 Patients should be back to normal activities after a month with the last signs of surgery disappearing within a year.

-But as with all plastic surgery, it is vital that you carry out thorough research, ensuring your surgeon is board certified and well qualified in the surgery that’s right for you.
+But as with all plastic surgery, you must carry out thorough research, ensuring your surgeon is board certified and well qualified in the surgery that’s right for you.
 Make sure you compare consultations and are satisfied with the responses you get to all of your questions, including the type of aftercare you can expect to receive.

 But rest assured.
 In the right hands, your surgery can achieve a subtly refreshed and youthful look – without anyone ever knowing how you’ve done it.